Itsmewho/ceasar/readme.md

-Add on as more options are done.
+Add on has more features are done.

 #